Physicians-for-Human-Rights/MediCapt/infrastructure/docs/records.md

 - Researchers: users who have access to statistics about the system and patients.
 A subset of researchers with elevated privildges can unblind data.

-All users are authenticated by a user manager.
+All users are authenticated by a manager.
 Managers may enter records into the system, enable or disable users, assign or revoke permissions to specific locations (limited to those that the manager has access to), and update user attributes.
 Minimal data recorded for all users includes: Name, Phone number,